 6. Get help.

 One thing about entrepreneurship is that we feel no one can relate to us so we isolate ourselves even more.
-At ILS, we’re strong mental-health advocates and we encourage all leaders to seek therapy to address loneliness and how they can overcome it.
+At ILS, we’re strong mental-health advocates and we encourage all leaders to seek therapy to address loneliness in entrepreneurship and how they can overcome it.
 Visit Psychology Today to find a therapist in your area or online.

 To watch the “Global Economic Roundtable” session from our ILS Virtual Experience, visit ThisIsILS.org for replay options.